bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Well, if there aren't a lot of transactions in the mining pool, that is the whole current mining pool can fit inside of a block, you don't need any sophisticated algorithm.
 You just need the block to be verifiable and have the transactions in the correct order, and you send it off.
 It doesn't matter what you're doing.
-Our algorithm becomes important only when you want, only when there is actual competition for block space.
+Our algorithm becomes important only when there is actual competition for block space.
 And in that case, you're assuming there are more and more transactions coming in.
 So yes, you're taking the transactions now, but there's going to be more transactions later on for the next block.